 Almost all empirical studies of social contagion have considered diffusants to be independent of one another.
 For example, Travers and Milgram’s use of chain letters to study social network structure may have reached different conclusions if individuals’ willingness to forward the letter had been influenced by other pieces of mail (9).
 Lorenz et al. (10) and Muchnik, Aral, and Taylor (11) showed that social influence undermined the “wisdom of crowds” effect when the crowd assessed one item at a time.
 Rand, Arbesman, and Christakis (12) and Suri and Watts (13) showed that social network structure influenced the spread of cooperation, a single social behavior.

 The independence assumption makes for parsimonious theory, and it reduces the complexity and expense of experiments.
 However, scholars of social contagion assume independence between diffusants so frequently and to such productive ends that they do not always make this assumption explicit.
-This is dangerous, in that readers – and occasionally authors themselves – do not always recognize that an assumption is being made.
+This is dangerous, in that readers – and occasionally authors themselves – may not recognize that an assumption is being made.

 “Interdependent diffusion” describes any social contagion process in which individuals’ likelihood of adopting diffusant A is a function of their current state of adoption of B (C, D, etc.) and in which their likelihood of adopting B (C, D, etc.) is a function of their state of adoption of A. In the social contagion literature, only a few studies explicitly allow for this type of interaction between diffusants.
 Baldassari and Bearman (14) and DellaPosta, Shi, and Macy (15) both explore interdependence that arises when individuals’ opinions and preferences serve to signal membership in a particular group.
 In these models, various preferences tend to become popular in different parts of the social network, and positions on political issues become associated with lifestyle choices.
-Friedkin et al. (16) and Goldberg and Stein (17) explore interdependence that arises from logical interactions between diffusants and observe the evolution of polarization or consensus.
+Friedkin et al. (16) and Goldberg and Stein (17) explore interdependence that arises from logical interactions between diffusants and simulate the emergence of polarization or consensus.
 While they do not explicitly compare independent and interdependent diffusion, and they have not tested their theories empirically, these papers suggest that scholars of social contagion should reassess the common assumption of independence between diffusants.

 This paper begins such a reassessment.
 How much does interdependence matter?
 In addressing this question, I argue that interdependence matters to scholars and practitioners if it 1) generates new sociological processes, 2) suggests new observable outcomes, and 3) has practical consequences for communication and social policy.
 If these results are not observed then the assumption of independence is sufficient.
 If they are observed, much work remains to understand how interdependence changes our understanding of social contagion.